TeamOsprey/BytesAndBites/Notes/Notes.md

 ## 2025-07-15
 - We talked about our practices working with GitLab and OpenShift
-- We talked about benefits anc challenges with making our applications open-source
+- We talked about benefits and challenges with making our applications open-source
 - One of the concerns we discussed was about finding a bug in an open-source government application before we learn about it and fix it.
 We talked how bug bounty could help with this.
 - We also discussed the CVE and CWE databases, which catalog cybersecurity vulnerabilities.